Independent study project in African studies

 - Year 3

 Students will normally have attained a mark of 60% or above in an appropriate disciplinary module in the previous session at SOAS.

 Objectives and learning outcomes of the module

-The objective of the course is to provide the students with advanced training in academic research and writing.
+The objective of the module is to provide the students with advanced training in academic research and writing.
 This final year unit is the culmination of the research and writing training provided throughout the BA in African Studies.